martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 --- abstract

-CUBIC is a standard TCP congestion control algorithm that uses a cubic function instead of the linear window increase function on the sender side to improve scalability and stability over fast and long-distance networks.
+CUBIC is a standard TCP congestion control algorithm that uses a cubic function instead of a linear congestion window increase function to improve scalability and stability over fast and long-distance networks.
 CUBIC has been adopted as the default TCP congestion control algorithm by the Linux, Windows, and Apple stacks.